Hundred (county division): Hundred courts

 Over time, the principal functions of the hundred became the administration of law and the keeping of the peace.
 By the 12th century, the hundred court was held twelve times a year.
 This was later increased to fortnightly, although an ordinance of 1234 reduced the frequency to once every three weeks.
 In some hundreds, courts were held at a fixed place; while in others, courts moved with each sitting to a different location.
 The main duty of the hundred court was the maintenance of the frankpledge system.
 The court was formed of twelve freeholders, or freemen.
 According to a 13th-century statute, freeholders did not have to attend their lord's manorial courts, thus any suits involving them would be heard in a hundred court.

 For especially serious crimes, the hundred was under the jurisdiction of the Crown; the chief magistrate was a sheriff, and his circuit was called the sheriff's tourn.
 However, many hundreds came into private hands, with the lordship of the hundred being attached to the principal manor of the area and becoming hereditary.
-Helen Cam estimated that even before the Conquest, over 130 hundreds were in private hands; while an inquest of 1316 found that by that date 388 of 628 named hundreds were held, not by the Crown, but by its subjects.
-Where a hundred was under a lord, a steward, acting as a judge and the chief official of the lord of the manor, was appointed in place of a sheriff.
+Historian Helen Cam estimates that even before the Conquest, over 130 hundreds were in private hands; while an inquest of 1316 found that by that date 388 of 628 named hundreds were held by the king's subjects.
+Where a hundred was under a lord, a steward—acting as a judge and the chief official of the lord of the manor—was appointed in place of a sheriff.

 The importance of the hundred courts declined from the 17th century, and most of their powers were extinguished with the establishment of county courts in 1867.
 The remaining duty of the inhabitants of a hundred to make good damages caused by riot was ended by the Riot (Damages) Act 1886, when the cost was transferred to the county police rate.
 The jurisdiction of hundred courts was curtailed by the Administration of Justice Act 1977.

-Ward

-The term ward is a corresponding county division in the four northern counties of Cumberland, Durham, Northumberland and Westmorland.

 Chiltern Hundreds

-The steward of the Chiltern Hundreds is notable as a legal fiction, owing to a quirk of British Parliamentary law.
-A Crown Steward was appointed to maintain law and order in the area, but these duties ceased to be performed in the 16th century, and the holder ceased to gain any benefits during the 17th century.
-The position has since been used as a procedural device to allow resignation from the British House of Commons as a (formerly) remunerated office of the Crown.
+By law in the United Kingdom, a member of parliament (MP) cannot resign their seat, but will be disqualified from sitting if appointed to an "office of profit under the Crown".
+A Crown Steward of the Chiltern Hundreds was appointed to maintain law and order in the area, but these duties ceased to be performed in the 16th century, and the holder ceased to gain any benefits during the 17th century.
+The position remains in use as a procedural device, with MPs wishing to resign appointed as Crown Stewards.